 - Working with multiple worksheets in a workbook

-- Split workbook into multiple worksheets - Guide
+- Allow multiple downloads chrome - Guide

 There's a few ways this could be done but it would be best if you could upload a sample of your workbook to a file sharing site such as Drop Box or WeTransfer then post the link to your file back here.
 If your data is sensitive then please use dummy data and please make sure that your sample is an exact replica of your actual workbook.
 A few rows of data per worksheet will be ample for us to work with.